China's Huawei plans major push into Japan by 2017

+BRIEF-Sino Splendid Holdings says co expects to record loss for 3 months ended 31 March 2017

+* Expected to record a loss for three months ended 31 March 2017

-BEIJING China's Huawei Technologies Co Ltd [HWT.UL], the world's second-largest telecommunications equipment provider, said on Friday it is planning a big push into corporate Japan as it targets 2017 sales 15 times higher than last year's.
+BEIJING, June 6 China's Huawei Technologies Co Ltd, the world's second-largest telecommunications equipment provider, said on Friday it is planning a big push into corporate Japan as it targets 2017 sales 15 times higher than last year's.

 Huawei said its goal is revenues of 50 billion yen ($487.9 million) from sales of IT equipment to Japanese corporate customers in fiscal 2017, using competitive pricing to win orders from large firms.